I was pleasantly surprised with the number and variety of bookshops in La Rochelle, and couldn't help visiting them all.

 La Rochelle is a relatively small city in Western France.
 Long known for its importance in connection to the sea, it is currently an important tourist destination.
 There are plenty of things to do in La Rochelle, including a visit to its big aquarium and the old port, sailing activities, plenty of bars and restaurants, pétanque courses, museums, art galleries, the Francofolies, cinemas, theaters, historic sites such as the old towers, the Ferris wheel (grande roue, literally the big wheel), visits to the Île de Ré, a number of beaches, the cathedral, parks, and a variety of other destinations in the regions around the city.

 For those who are interested, there are also plentiful shopping opportunities.
-While I've never been particularly drawn by most shopping experiences, there is one exception—bookstores—of which La Rochelle has a plentiful number.
+While I've never been particularly drawn by most shopping experiences, I found that La Rochelle has one exception, and in plentiful number: bookstores

 In this article, I will share my thoughts on the city's best bookshops, grouped as follows:

 At the end of the article, you will find a map with all of their locations.
 Now, let's begin our tour of bookshops in La Rochelle!